top of page

 Communication:

-• Client Response Time Frame: When we reach out to you, you will have 5 business days to respond.
-Failure to respond past that time frame forfeits any reservation for an appointment.
+• Client Response Time Frame: Clients have 5 business days to respond to texts about an appointment.
+Failure to respond past that time frame forfeits any reservation for that appointment.

 Scheduling Appointments:

 • Latchkey Service: We happily provide latchkey service.
 Clients do NOT need to be home for appointments.
 We only need to be provided access to your dog.
 Please make sure your dog is contained somewhere we can easily and quickly access, such as a dog run, room, or kennel.
 We will need either a garage code, door code, or key.
 When we leave, we will return your dog where we found them and ensure to lock everything up.
-Utilizing the Latchkey service also frees you up from having to adjust your schedule to accommodate our appointments.
-The majority of our clients opt for Latchkey, and we'd be happy to provide references.
+Utilizing the Latchkey service frees you up from having to adjust your schedule to accommodate your dog's appointments.

 • Holiday Booking: During the holiday months of November and December, we book up extremely quickly and have zero flexibility.
 Please plan ahead and book those holiday appointments a few months in advance.